officiallysingh/spring-boot-problem-handler/README.md

 * Title is taken as specified `HttpStatus`'s reason phrase e.g. if `HttpStatus` is given as `EXPECTATION_FAILED` like the Title default would be `Expectation Failed`
 * Detail default is taken as thrown exception's `exception.getMessage()`

-There are multiple other methods available while creating exceptions through `Problems` helper class.
+There are multiple other methods available while creating and throwing exceptions in [**`Problems`**](src/main/java/com/ksoot/problem/Problems.java), for details refers to its source code and java docs.
-For better understanding, have a look at java docs for each method in [**`Problems`**](src/main/java/com/ksoot/problem/Problems.java)
 ```java
 throw Problems.newInstance("sample.problem")
     .defaultDetail("Default details if not found in properties file with parma1: {0} and param2: {1}")